Frequently Asked Questions

 While CER, on the other hand, is aimed at taking the patient from 0% and progressing them to 110% of function.
 Treatment goals include that "extra 10%" in order to return the patient to a place where they are stronger, more conditioned, and more functional than before the injury.
 This is a “prevention of repeat injury” model that we fully embrace here at Seattle Sports Chiropractic.

 Massage Therapy, with our therapists, range from relaxing & soothing massage to pregnancy massage therapy to deep-tissue problem specific therapeutic treatment.
 Our therapists are highly trained and constantly improving their skills and techniques with continuing education in a wide range of areas.
 Movement assessment and integration with other practitioners is an integral part of our massage therapist’s goal.

 All insurance policies and coverages vary.
 The best course of action is to call your insurance company with any questions, prior to your visit, to verify benefits.
 Our office is in-network and preferred providers with most insurance plans.
 In addition to the standard co-pay of many plans, along with any deductible that may apply, there is occasionally a nominal amount due with each visit because of the comprehensive nature of treatment received.
 However, comprehensive treatments generally result in fewer visits required (in lieu of prolonged care) which equates to less out-of-pocket expense and significantly more economical care.

 What if I have no insurance or it doesn't cover your services?

 Because we have a wide range of comprehensive services that we offer, our time of service rates vary depending on what the specific needs of patient care dictates.
-It is best to call our office and speak directly with Brenda or Monica and they can explain in detail the expected cost of care.
+It is best to call our office and speak directly with Ashley and she can explain in detail the expected cost of care.
 Our goal is to provide high quality care that is economical and reasonable.